AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 ### Item 23: Consider alternative libraries

 The ideal library is small, fast, powerful, flexible, extensible, intuitive, universally available, well supported, free of use restrictions and bug free.
-It is also non-existent.
-There are many libraries offering the same functionality but with different trade offs.
-For example, `stdio` and `iostream`.
+It's also non-existent.
+Many libraries offer the same functionality but with different trade offs.
+For example, look at `stdio` and `iostream`.

 ### Item 24: Understand the costs of `virtual` functions, multiple inheritance, `virtual` base `class`es and RTTI